Noe235/Cart253/Project 1/README.md

 Bring the Dragoons and Dragoon eggs home in the pen

 A/N:
+Goal: just make a relaxing game little the sheep herding ones I used to play younger and have some nice bgm in the back to listen too and customizable.
 Little herding game which I decided to theme after a liver that I am enjoying a lot at the moment called Selen Tatsuki.
 She is pretty funny and the rest of Nijisanji En too.
 If you have a chance check them out. ;)